Samsung/tizen-docs/docs/application/native/guides/app-management/sticker.md

 # Sticker

-The Sticker feature provides the functions to manage and retrieve sticker information.
+The Sticker feature provides functions to manage and retrieve the sticker information.
 The Sticker application is divided into the [Sticker provider application](#provider_application) that creates the sticker and the [Sticker consumer application](#consumer_application) that uses the sticker created by the Sticker provider.
 The Sticker provider application can store sticker details such as URI, keyword, and group name to the Sticker database.
 The Sticker consumer application can retrieve sticker information using the Sticker API.

 The main features of the Sticker API include:

 - Preparing the Sticker service for use

-  You can connect the Sticker daemon to be able to operate the Sticker service.
+  You can connect the Sticker daemon to operate the Sticker service.

 - Sticker data handle